LORD BYRON

 B(explodes): Miss d’Ussières!! (calms) - there is nothing to fear from me dear girl - if you will become acquainted with me - I will promise not to make love to you unless you like it - and even if I did there is no occasion for you to receive more of it than you p....

-H: You are not in the court-guide - do you really live here? - I can't believe I'm here - oh! you have a parrot - and a crucifix - I too, am a believer in household pets - they do calm one so do they not - oh your books - how tumbled down are your shelves - let me arrange them - oh! the scared desk - is this where you write odes to me and...
+H: You are not in the court-guide - do you really live here? - I can't believe I'm here - oh! you have a parrot - and a crucifix - I too, am a believer in household pets - they do calm one so do they not? ( Jenny the parrot is gathering seeds as weaponry - is planning a surprise attack) - oh your books - how tumbled down are your shelves - let me arrange them - oh! the scared desk - is this where you write odes to me and...

 H: How white silk becomes you, my Lord (flutters lashes) - may I? (removes gloves) - what will your servants think?